 Harbour Nights is Bermuda’s weekly summer street party.
 Every Wednesday from 7-10 pm Front Street in the City of Hamilton is closed off to traffic so that you can experience al fresco dining, check out the wares of local artisans, dance along to Bermuda Gombeys and much more.
 Mix, mingle and watch the sun set over Hamilton Harbour.

 It’s nothing less than the ultimate summer fete.
 Bermuda Heroes Weekend is a Carnival-style, island-wide blowout, including local cuisine, Soca music, some of the world’s best Steel Pan musicians, a parade of bands, boat rides and more.
 Events include Friday's opening night extravaganza on Front Street, the all-night J'Ouvert Celebration, the Parade of Bands, the Race Day Raft Up on Monday, National Heroes Day.

 Cup Match Summer Splash

-Summer Splash (August 1-5) is centered around a fierce Bermuda cricket rivalry, but even non-sports fanatics will find plenty to enjoy during this summer tradition.
-Try your chances during a game of Crown & Anchor, get down during the Soca vs. Reggae show or marvel at the size of the Non-Mariners Water Raft Up.
-Traditionally held on th first Sunday in August, hundreds of boats, floats, rafts and swimmers flock to Mangrove Bay to finish off the legendary Cup Match holiday.
+Cup Match Summer Splash (July 30 & 31, 2020) is centered around a fierce Bermuda cricket rivalry, but even non-sports fanatics will find plenty to enjoy during this summer tradition.
+Try your chances during a game of Crown & Anchor, get down during the Cup Match Fever show or marvel at the size of the Non-Mariners Water Raft Up.
+Traditionally held on the first Sunday in August, hundreds of boats, floats, rafts and swimmers flock to Mangrove Bay to finish off the legendary Cup Match holiday.